-If there is a further increase in unemployment rates (which were 5.1 per cent. in 2013, 5.0 per cent. in 2012 and 5.2 per cent. in 2011 and are expected to be 5.0 per cent. in 2014), which could arise if there is a more pronounced or prolonged slowdown in Europe or the United States, it is likely that such rates will further increase.
+In the first eleven months of 2014 credit granted to the private sector increased by an average of 4.2 per cent. in real terms, which was less than the average of 6.9 per cent. for the same period in 2013.
+Delinquency rates on loans have increased in the past three years.
+If there is an increase in unemployment rates (which were 4.8 per cent. in 2014, 4.9 per cent. in 2013 and 5.0 per cent. in 2012 and are expected to be 4.7 per cent. in 2015), for example as a result of a more pronounced or prolonged slowdown in Europe or the United States, such rates may increase.

-In addition, inflation was 3.4 per cent. in the third quarter of 2013, exceeding the target set by the Mexican Central Bank.
+In addition, average inflation was 3.8 per cent. in 2013 and 4.0 per cent. in 2014, exceeding the target set by the Mexican Central Bank of 3 per cent.
 Any tightening of the monetary policy, including to address upward inflationary pressures, could make it more difficult for customers of the Group's mortgage and consumer loan products in Mexico to service their debts, which could have a material adverse effect on the business, financial condition, cash flows and results of operations of the Bank's Mexican subsidiary or the Group as a whole.

-In May 2013, Mexico presented its proposed financial reforms, which are based on: i) a new mandate for development banks, ii) the promotion of competition to reduce interest rates, iii) the creation of incentives for banks to give more credit and iv) the strengthening of the banking system.
-The final text was adopted on 9 January 2014.
-Finally, growing social tensions in Mexico, including as a result of drug-related corruption and escalating violence, could weigh on the economic outlook, which could increase economic uncertainty and capital outflows.
+In addition, the Bank's operations are subject to regulatory risks, including the effects of changes in laws, regulations, policies and interpretations, in Mexico.
+On 9th January, 2014, certain financial reforms which had been proposed in May 2013 were adopted.
+Such measures address the following matters (i) the establishment of a new mandate for development banks, (ii) the promotion of competition to reduce interest rates, (iii) the creation of incentives for banks to give more credit and (iv) the strengthening of the banking system.

-According to the mandate of the Law for Transparent and Ordered Financial Services in place (last modified in 2010), the Mexican National Commission for the Protection and Defense of Financial Services Users (Comisión Nacional para la Defensa de los Usuarios de los Servicios Financieros) (Condusef) has continued to request that banks send several of their service contracts for revision (for example, credit cards and insurance), in order to check that they comply with the dispositions on transparency and clarity for protecting financial service users.
-Condusef still does not have systematic ways to evaluate and grade service contracts, and this reflects on a substantial variation in grades from one year to the next and no clear instructions for adequating such contracts.
-Therefore, the Law Committee of the Banking Association (ABM) is coordinating a working group to propose improvements in the process.
+According to the mandate of the Law for Transparent and Ordered Financial Services in place (last modified in 2010), the Mexican National Commission for the Protection and Defense of Financial Services Users (Comisión Nacional para la Defensa de los Usuarios de los Servicios Financieros or Condusef) (Condusef) has continued to request that banks submit several of their service contracts for revision by the Condusef (for example, contracts relating to credit cards and insurance), in order to check that they comply with the relevant transparency and clarity requirements.
+Condusef does not have systematic ways to evaluate and grade service contracts, and this reflects on a substantial variation in grades from one year to the next and no clear instructions for adequating such contracts.
+The Law Committee of the Banking Association (ABM) is coordinating the creation of a working group that is expected to propose improvements in the process.
 In addition, Condusef has asked banks to formulate new procedures so that beneficiaries of deposit accounts can collect the funds in the case of the death of the account owner.
+The Bank may have to incur compliance costs in connection with any new measures adopted by Condusef.